QianXunX/DevOps_Project/notes/Configurations.md

 Double click on toolbar and select option to set Meadow Port on VS

 ### Deployment
-You can use deployment option for running code in Meadow through VS
+You can use deployment option for running code in Meadow through VS, and it will make a compiling and deployment on the meadow board.

+You can stop the deployment with the command:
+`meadow runtime disable`